-Driven by an innate desire to help secure a bright future for the retirement demographic, Jay founded Semmax Financial Group in the Greensboro, NC area.
+Driven by an innate desire to help secure a bright future for the retirement demographic, Jay founded Semmax Financial Group in the Greensboro, North Carolina, area.
 He brings 20 years of experience helping this segment of the population protect its legacy.
-Dedicated to addressing the unique and diversified financial needs of its clients, Semmax Financial Group can assist with everything from retirement planning and wealth transfer strategies to charitable gifting and 401k coaching.
+Dedicated to addressing the unique and diversified financial needs of its clients, Semmax Financial Group can assist with everything from retirement planning and wealth transfer strategies to charitable gifting and 401(k) coaching.

 Jay is all about getting people “through” retirement, because it’s a completely different financial approach.
 “You don’t use the same financial strategies that got you to retirement, because once you’re retired and are not getting that paycheck, you’re basically unemployed for the next 30 years,” he stresses.

-When a client comes to Semmax the advisors review everything that is provided to them with a holistic approach.
-Their advisors look carefully to make sure that if something is in a portfolio, it’s there for a reason.
+When a client comes to Semmax, the advisers review everything that is provided to them with a holistic approach.
+Their advisers look carefully to make sure that if something is in a portfolio, it’s there for a reason.
 For fans of technology, Jay runs software that inputs income, assets, and inflation, and performs a test on how long that income will last.

-His media involvement doesn’t stop there!
-CNBC, the Wall Street Journal, USA Today and the Associated Press have all called on him for his opinion.
-Fame is not what this humble man is all about, but rather he receives personal satisfaction by not only assisting retirees in planning for their future but also by educating the public through his weekly radio show and the release of the third edition of his book “Tsunami Proof Your Retirement.”
+CNBC, The Wall Street Journal, USA Today and The Associated Press have all called on him for his opinion.
+Fame is not what this humble man is all about, rather he receives personal satisfaction by not only assisting retirees in planning for their future but also by educating the public through his weekly radio show and the release of the third edition of his book “Tsunami Proof Your Retirement.”
 This engaging page-turner details the top nine mistakes anyone can make heading into this fragile phase of life.

 “This helps people take a look at the top financial storms they are probably not aware of,” he adds.
-“Most likely, 70 to 80% of retirees are going to face one of these nine storms in the next 10 years.”
+“Most likely, 70 percent to 80 percent of retirees are going to face one of these nine storms in the next 10 years.”

 In his heart, Jay considers inflation one of the biggest problems for the senior community.
 He has actually coined a term to describe this sneaky enemy that has been ravaging retirees for the past five years.

 “I call it ‘tax-flation,’” he says.
 “It’s a combination of taxes and inflation, working together to hurt seniors who are on a fixed income.
-Seniors who used to get 5 or 6% on CDs are not able to even get 1% now.”
+Seniors who used to get 5 percent or 6 percent on CDs are not able to even get 1 percent now.”

 As a Registered Financial Consultant, Jay desires to give his clients what he can to help make it through their retirement years.

-To learn more about Semmax Financial Group or any of the firm’s services, you can stop by the corporate offices at 1447 Trademart Blvd, in Winston Salem or call 1-877-856-0080.
+To learn more about Semmax Financial Group or any of the firm’s services, you can stop by the corporate office at 1447 Trade Mart Blvd. in Winston-Salem or call 877-856-0080.